prismic-archive/baked.js/README.md

   - These files allow to render any page
 - The routing informations of every content pages (stored in `_router.json`
   - This file allows to build a router which is used to
-    - create a link between the current page and the ones references by the `url_to` helper (reverse routing)
+    - create a link between the current page and the ones references by the `pathTo` helper (reverse routing)
     - find the template to use, its parameters and the given argument in case of non-statically-rendered page (routing)
       - This case can happen when loading a page that is created only with a specific release.